 This is a big question at the moment and one that is set in individual circumstances for each client.
 As such, each matter is different and each answer will be different.
 If you feel you need to consider this with us then please do speak with us.
 It is also worth noting that force majeure will be a contractual remedy, but if the contract is frustrated, we can consider this as an alternative avenue also.
 It is also worth considering how the present circumstances may interplay with any MAC (Material Adverse Change) or MAE (Material Adverse Event) clauses.

-If you have any further questions arising from these points or for any other queries relating to dispute resolution call us now or contact us using our online form and we will help you through this difficult time.
+If you have any further questions arising from these points or for any other queries relating to litigation and dispute resolution call us now or contact us using our online form and we will help you through this difficult time.

 Please submit your information and a member of the Poole Alcock team will respond to you as soon as possible.
 If you have a quick question, please feel free to call 0800 389 7093